OpenLauncher/OpenLauncher/README.md

-UntitledLauncher
+OpenLauncher
 ====================================

 ### What is it?
-UntitledLauncher is a fork of the ATLauncher.
+OpenLauncher is a fork of the ATLauncher.
 There will be more info to come soon!

 ATLauncher is a Launcher for Minecraft which integrates multiple different ModPacks to allow you to download and install ModPacks easily and quickly.

 ### Coding Standards